 Security

-If you are interested in a Self-hosted version of Plasmic that you can deploy yourself, in your own VPC/VPS/Kubernetes cluster, please get in touch with our enterprise team.
+If you are interested in a self-hosted version of Plasmic that you can deploy yourself, in your own VPC/VPS/Kubernetes cluster, please get in touch with our enterprise team.

 Security practices